Develop self-confidence in your teenager: It is estimated that up to half of teenagers will have low confidence levels in early teenage years.

 Why are you like this?
 My friend’s parents are letting my friends have their own phone.
 My friends can stay out all night.
 Why am I not allowed to ride a bike to school when friends use without licence?

-Are there re-battle sounding familiar to you.
-Most of the time your teenager would play this card to paralyses you under group pressure.
+Please re battle sounding familiar to you.
+Most of the time your teenager would play this card to paralyse you under group pressure.

 When a teenager tells you that even his friends can do something and you as parent is ok in agreement.